- What is Sinulog Festival? History and Origin of Sinulog Festival

 Experience the vibrant and fun-filled Sinulog Festival in Cebu every January.
-What is the origin of this festival?
-When do you usually celebrate this festival?
-What is the cultural significance and importance of Sinulog Festival in Cebu?
+Learn about its origin and cultural significance.
 Find out more about this unique tradition below.

 Sinulog is held in celebration of one of the country’s most famous historic relics: the Santo Niño de Cebú.
 This was the statue of the baby Jesus that was handed to the Rajah Humabon of Cebu by the Portuguese explorer Ferdinand Magellan in 1521.